 The worst thing you can do is ignore emotional exhaustion.
 Long-term stress that builds up in the body can not only take a toll on your mental and emotional health, but it can also negatively affect physical health.
 It is never too late to seek help or take advantage of practices to avoid emotional exhaustion.
 Stop, breathe, and allow yourself to recuperate.
 You can do this!
 See the signs of emotional exhaustion below.

 Common health symptoms associated with emotional exhaustion can include severe headaches, gut-related issues, chest pain, neck pain, or constipation.
 A lot of people start clenching their jaws and can have trouble breathing.
 These signs indicate an overwhelming amount of stress in the body.
 The body knows when it is time to make a change, so listen to it!
-Click here to help naturally relieve stress.
+Learn how to naturally relieve stress.

 Emotional exhaustion does not mean that you sleep like a baby kangaroo in its mom’s pouch.
 Mental and emotional stress can make it more difficult to calm your thoughts, making it harder to fall asleep.
 What happens, then, is that you can add insomnia to your list of problems.
-Click here to help naturally remedy insomnia.
+Learn how to naturally remedy insomnia.

 When every single thing starts to get on your nerves, something is wrong.
 A coworker’s bad habit or the tone of someone’s voice can go from slightly bothersome to unbearable.
 These things can set you off on a fiery rampage, and this can ultimately destroy relationships and upset the people you love.
-Click here to learn how to practice meditation.
+Learn how to practice meditation.

 Getting work done can seem impossible.
 You can’t imagine powering through the day.
 Finding motivation to do anything can be a constant struggle and things that once motivated you are not enough.
 Don’t push too hard and allow yourself to have much needed rest.
 There is inspiration everywhere and it can strike at any given moment.